daleu/watchmykid/README.md

 In the backend, we have a [Python 3.6+](https://www.python.org/downloads/release/python-372/) application which runs with [Flask](http://flask.pocoo.org/) and uses [OpenAPI](https://swagger.io/docs/specification/about/) and [Connexion](https://connexion.readthedocs.io/en/latest/) library) to generate a bunch of endpoints and connect the frontend with the backend.
 In addition, we are using [Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/) service from [Azure](https://azure.microsoft.com/en-us/).

-In order to communicate with the users, we've used [Nexmo]'s API, which allow us to work with SMS technology
+In order to communicate with the users, we've used [Nexmo](https://www.nexmo.com)'s API, which allow us to work with SMS technology

 All this system is finally deployed in a [Google Cloud VM](https://cloud.google.com/compute/docs/instances/).